 For us, it means putting only good things into our products, like plants.
 No fillers, artificial fragrance or colorants and definitely no expedient-but-bad-for-humans-and-the-planet ingredients.

-One thing that concerns Bridget May, our founder and formulator, is that many companies, even the "good ones" like Dr. Hauschka, put "fragrance" on their ingredients list.
-This is often a way for a manufacturer to get around telling you about preservatives they use.
+One thing that concerns Bridget May, our founder and formulator, is that many companies, even the “good ones” like Dr. Hauschka, put “fragrance” on their ingredients list.
+This is sometimes (but not always) used by a manufacturer to get around telling you about preservatives they use.
 Bridget would prefer they were more transparent about it.
-Using proper preservatives is essential, and we use preservatives in our products, but it's important to be open about it so the consumer can make their own choices, and to educate them on what's safe.
+Using proper preservatives is essential, and we use preservatives in our products, but it’s important to be open about it so the consumer can make their own choices, and to educate them on what’s safe.

 We are completely transparent about which ingredients we use and percentages of preservatives.
 We only use as much as we need to.
 For example, our Brightening Eye Cream currently uses a preservative called phenoxyethanol.
 But we use the least amount possible, way below the levels deemed perfectly safe by the European Union, whose safety guidelines are much more stringent than in the US, or California.
 In cosmetics alone, the EU has banned or restricted more than 1,300 chemicals while the US has outlawed or curbed just 11.
 According to the European Scientific Committee on Consumer Safety, phenoxyethanol is safe for all consumers – including children of all ages – when used as a preservative in cosmetic products at a maximum concentration of 1%.
 In Green Bee Botanicals emulsion formulas, we’re currently using less than 0.25%.